Glasgow Corporation Tramways

 Glasgow Corporation employed boys to turn the horses at terminals, look after trace horses and change points.
 Trace horse boys and points boys were provided with double-breasted jackets with three pairs of buttons and lapels; it is believed that the jackets did not bear any insignia.
 Headgear took the form of soft-topped caps with cloth peaks; these carried a cloth badge (probably embroidered) bearing the system initials ('G C T') and an employee number, possibly starting at 100.

-The uniforms were changed once again in the late Edwardian era to three-quarter length single-breasted jackets/coats.
+The uniforms were changed once again in the late-Edwardian era to three-quarter length single-breasted jackets/coats.
 These were of high quality, with five buttons, cuff embellishments, a vertical slit pocket (on the bearer's left-hand side) and lapels; the latter bore no badges or insignia.

 During the inter-war years, tramwaymen's jackets were re-styled to a more modern, shorter cut, double-breasted with red piping; apart from minor alterations and changes in material, this style was retained until the end of operations.
 Light-weight dust jackets and summer jackets were also issued.
 Motormen's and conductors’ cap bands were also changed, now being lined with black wool.
-It is possible that all these changes were made following the renaming of the undertaking in 1929 — to 'Glasgow Corporation Transport' — after which new uniforms would doubtless have borne ‘Glasgow Corporation Transport’ insignia; it was however common practice to remove the buttons from old uniforms and use them on the new ones, so the old pattern buttons would have persisted well into the 1930s and possibly even the 1940s.
+It is possible that all these changes were made following the renaming of the undertaking in 1929 — to Glasgow Corporation Transport — after which new uniforms would doubtless have borne Glasgow Corporation Transport insignia; it was, however, common practice to remove the buttons from old uniforms and use them on the new ones, so the old pattern buttons would have persisted well into the 1930s and possibly even the 1940s.

-In the first decade of operation, inspectors wore elaborate double-breasted calf-length frock-style coats with two rows of four black buttons (material covered), with lapels; the upper part of the latter (i.e., the collars) bore Inspector in embroidered script lettering.
-The coats were edged in fine material, and bore elaborate braiding on both the cuffs and on each side of the body.
-Kepi-style caps were worn, and these were adorned with a large white metal oval cap badge bearing the inscription 'INSPECTOR' above the Glasgow coat of arms (see below for an example).
-Time keepers, who were initially not as senior as inspectors, wore identical coats, but with the grade Time Keeper on the collars.
-The caps were very similar if not identical to those worn by inspectors, but with the grade embroidered on an elaborate hat band rather than in the form of a nickel cap badge.
+In the first decade of operation, inspectors wore elaborate double-breasted calf-length frock-style coats with four pairs of black buttons (material covered), and with lapels; the collars bore the grade — 'Inspector' — in embroidered script lettering.
+The coats were edged in a finer material, and bore elaborate braiding on both the cuffs and on each side of the body.
+Kepi-style caps were worn, and these were adorned with a large white metal oval cap badge bearing the inscription 'INSPECTOR' above the municipal device (see below for an example).
+Timekeepers, who were initially not as senior as inspectors, wore identical coats, but with the grade — 'Time Keeper' — on the collars.
+The caps were very similar, if not identical to those worn by inspectors, but with the grade embroidered on an elaborate hat band rather than in the form of a nickel cap badge.

 I am indebted to Brain McGarrigle, the late Brian Longworth, and the late Kenny Delman for much of the above information.